xanmankey/FishingForPhish/docs/api.rst

       Starts JVM with a list of optional parameters, jvmOptions (some default options, system_cp and packages, are passed with the initializeAll() method).
 The attribute jvmToggle is updated to be True.
 * initializeBS(self, html)
       Creates a Beautiful Soup instance BS.
 Not called with initializeAll() as it cannot parse html without having any html as input.
 Typically called after storing the driver.page_source in an html variable.
+* initializeAll(self, jvmOptions=["system_cp", "packages"], add_ons=['wayback_machine-3.0-fx.xpi'])
+      As used in the example above, sequentially handles logging accordingly (to avoid console spam), calls initializePWW3 (with the default options, system_cp and packages.
+Packages must be True if you want to use any packages), installResources(), and then initializeSelenium using the specified add_ons, which defaults to the installed 'wayback_machine-3.0-fx.xpi' from the call to installResources.
+This method can be adapted, but currently defaults to using the settings used during the research at TODO.

 scrape
 ------